maroskukan/shell-cookbook/README.md

 ## Execution

 There are multiple ways how to execute a bash script.
-When #! (shebang) is used in the script header and you execute the script from your current bash process a new subprocess is started assuming executable permission have been set as demostrated in the above example.
+When #! (shebang) is used in the script header and you execute the script from your current bash process a new subprocess is started assuming executable permission have been set as demonstrated in the above example.

 If script does not leverage shebang, it can be executed using ``bash myscript`` syntax, executable permission is not required and this options allows use of bash options such as ``-x`` for debuging.